New Jersey Secure Choice Savings Program on the Horizon for Private Employers

 What employees should know about N.J.’s Secure Choice savings program

 If you are 18 years of age or older, employed by an employer in New Jersey, and your wages are subject to the state’s Gross Income Tax, you are eligible to participate in the retirement program.

 Enrollment is automatic but employees can opt out of the program that includes a default rate of 3 percent that will be withheld from each paycheck.
 The New Jersey Secure Choice savings program does not include an auto escalation, but participants should know that the first $1,000 of their contributions will be invested in a capital preservation fund.
 The Board will need to determine the period when an employee can end participation and withdraw the $1,000 without penalty.
 An employee’s IRA is portable and can move from job to job.

-More details, including when enrollment will start, will be forthcoming from the Board, and Paychex will continue to monitor the situation to provide updates.
+More details, including when enrollment will start, will be forthcoming from the Board, and Paychex will continue to monitor the situation to provide updates on state-sponsored retirement plans.
 In the meantime, businesses can look at starting a retirement plan such as a 401(k) for employees through a provider such as Paychex that will satisfy the requirement mandated by the law.
 Providing a benefit such as a retirement plan can help smaller companies compete with larger companies for talent and help younger employees start building a retirement savings.